SilkRose/Pony/stories/love-life-and-lamination/love-life-and-lamination.md

 By the letter of Celestia, by the words of all my friends, by the vows of my wife, I was married.

-With all that in mind this should be easy, yet it wasn't.
-This should just be another task of documentation processing, but no, this was *lamination.*
+With all that in mind this should be easy, yet it isn't.
+This should just be another task of documentation processing, but no, this is *lamination.*

 I love Rainbow Dash, and she loves me.
-So why was this so hard?
+So why is this so hard?

 I've been with Rainbow for many years now.
 We've gone through so much together, countless memories of the good times and the bad.
 We've learned so much about each other and about friendship.
 Being with her has changed my life for the better.